-When someone buys or builds a new house, they look forward to making a pleasant and organized area to enjoy the quality time.
+When someone buys or builds a new house, they look forward to making a pleasant and organized area to enjoy quality time.
 For these purposes, one can go for a balcony, a patio, a deck, a verandah, etc.

 Key Takeaways

-- Balconies are elevated platforms attached to the exterior of a building, accessed from an upper floor, with a railing for safety; patios are ground-level, outdoor spaces adjoining a building, often paved or covered with stone or concrete.
+- Balconies are elevated platforms attached to the exterior of a building, accessed from an upper floor, with a railing for safety; patios are ground-level, outdoor spaces adjoining a building, paved or covered with stone or concrete.

 - Balconies provide smaller, private outdoor spaces suitable for individuals or small groups; patios offer larger outdoor activities, furniture, and landscaping areas.

-- Balconies are typically supported by columns, brackets, or cantilevered from a building’s structure; patios are built on a flat, stable surface and do not require additional support.
+- Balconies are supported by columns, brackets, or cantilevered from a building’s structure; patios are built on a flat, stable surface and do not require additional support.

 Comparison Table